andgordio/mockupless/docs/Courses/InteractionBasics/Lists-and-loops/lists.md

 </div>
 ```

-So each item in the array is used to render a copy of the container, and its value is used to populate the copy with content:
+As a result, not only each item in the array is used to render a copy of the container, its value is also used to populate the copy with content:

 ![hey](./media/lists-wireframes-1.png)